Agamemnonsrf/AI-Tax-Calc/README.md

 - Calculates the user's tax form data.
 - Makes requests to the OpenAI API for the Tax Advisor.

 All the sensitive data it needs like secret DB and API keys are passed to it during runtime with a .env file.
 If there is no DB key in the .env, the app is not able to create or sign in users.
-If there is no OpenAI API key, the app responds to user messages in the Tax Advisor Pages with mock responses.
+If there is no OpenAI API key, the app responds to user messages in the Tax Advisor Page with mock responses.

 ## Database
+### Analysis:
 Database running in a mysql:8 docker image.

 The Backend creates 3 tables on initialization using SQL Syntax